VidhyaVarshanyJS/ClipHive/README.md

     <img src="https://user-images.githubusercontent.com/76642252/200379508-06fac1f0-5baf-4a84-a2ac-b6a3963a6876.png" width="130" />
   </a>
   <br />
-  <b>ClipHive</b>
+  <h1>ClipHive</h1>
   <p align="center"></p>
   <p align="center">
   The open new generation navigation platform aims to gather excellent websites from all over the world and explore a wider world in the Internet;
-exist "ClipHive", you can easily discover, learn, and share more useful or interesting things.
+exist "ClipHive", you can easily discover, learn, and share more useful or interesting things.</p>

-  Wonderful collection of bookmarks🔖, free developers resources🧵, online tools🛠️, helpful websites🕸️, and digital freebies🆓 gathered over time to make researching easier</p>
+ <p align="center">  Wonderful collection of bookmarks🔖, free developers resources🧵, online tools🛠️, helpful websites🕸️, and digital freebies🆓 gathered over time to make researching easier</p>

  <h2 align="center"> Explore a wider world </h2>
   <p align="center"> In this information-based world, you may be overwhelmed by the massive amount of information; while trying to absorb it for fear of missing it, you may miss more; the existence of "ClipHive" is to solve this problem for you; in Here, you can browse the crystallization of all kinds of wisdom in the world;